Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Experimental Analysis

-We analyze the MIAEFS model to extensively explain its performance.
-First, we compare data representation obtained by applying feature selection to representation vector $\textbf{z}^{(i)}$ and data representation at the bottleneck layer $\textbf{h}^{(i)}$ of the MIAEFS, as observed in Fig. \ref{fig:compare-z-vs-h}.
-It is clear that the accuracy and Fscore obtained by $\textbf{z}^{(i)}$ on three datasets, i.e., IDS2017, NSL, and UNSW, are much greater than those of $\textbf{h}^{(i)}$.
-For example, the accuracy obtained by representation data of $\textbf{z}^{(i)}$ on the NSL dataset is 0.891, greater than 0.853 of the data representation of $\textbf{h}^{(i)}$.
-This is because the representation of $\textbf{z}^{(i)}$ can discard the redundant features by using a function in Equation (\ref{eq:z_fs}), whilst the representation of $\textbf{h}^{(i)}$ uses all features extracted from the bottleneck layer.
+We compare the data representation obtained by applying feature selection to the representation vector $ \textbf{z}^{(i)} $ and the data representation at the bottleneck layer $ \textbf{h}^{(i)} $ of the MIAF, as shown in Table \ref{tab:compare-z-vs-h}.
+The accuracy and F-score obtained by $ \textbf{z}^{(i)} $ on the IDS2017, NSL, and UNSW datasets are significantly higher than those of $ \textbf{h}^{(i)} $.
+For example, the accuracy of $\textbf{z}^{(i)}$ on the NSL dataset is $0.891$, compared to $0.859$ for $\textbf{h}^{(i)}$.
+This is because $\textbf{z}^{(i)}$ can discard redundant features using the function in Equation (\ref{eq:z_fs}), while $\textbf{h}^{(i)}$ uses all features extracted from the bottleneck layer.